LLM Collaboration With Multi-Agent Reinforcement Learning: Acknowledgments

-We thank Gregory Bauer and Brett Bode for their help with resolving job failure issues on Delta GPUs, and members of the Lab for Learning and Planning in Robotics (LLRP) for valuable discussion.
+We thank Tianle Chen for improving our MARL training framework for LLM collaboration, CoMLRL, and members of the Lab for Learning and Planning in Robotics (LLPR) for the valuable discussion.
+We thank Gregory Bauer and Brett Bode for helping us resolve job failure issues.